eleanorhealth/pair-programming-exercise/stories/3-group-by-country.md

 ## Existing Behavior

 Member records are pulled from an API (https://randomuser.me).
-They are stored in redux in the `clinical` leaf.

-Feature #1 rendered the member names in the list.
+Story #1 rendered the sorted member names in `MemberDataContainer`.

 ## Feature Requirements

 1. Group the members by the country where they live.
 This is based on the `location.country` field on the record.

-2. The groups should be displayed in alphabetical order by country.
+- _Note: The `Member` type is incomplete and needs this field added._

-3. Each group should show a label of the country name.
+2. Render each group in a separate list, below a header displaying the country name.